 The calculations are complex and the indicator is readily available at charting sites or in charting software packages.
 In general, finding ADX involves combining exponential moving averages (EMAs) of +DI, -DI and the daily ADX to create a smoothed indicator that rises when prices are in a strong trend.
 The default values for all of the inputs are 14 days, although any other time period can be used.

 Many traders use ADX to identify the best trading candidates.
-Traders make money only when the price is moving and ADX points to the most volatile periods of market activity.
-Some traders will scan for the stocks or futures with the highest ADX while others use a static level to help them spot trading opportunities.
+Traders make money only when the price is moving, after all, and ADX points to the most volatile periods of market activity.
+Some traders will scan for the stocks or futures with the highest ADX while others use a static level to help spot trading opportunities.

 A static value for determining trendiness was the original method described by Wilder.
-He noted that a strong trend is under way whenever ADX is above 25 and the market is trendless when ADX falls below 20.
-Wilder did not address what ADX means when the value is between 20 and 25.
+He noted that a strong trend is underway whenever ADX is above 25.
+He also defined the market as “trendless” when ADX falls below 20.
+(Wilder did not address what ADX means when the value is between 20 and 25.)